gokulak86/ansible_study/README.md

 PLAY RECAP *******************************************************************************************
 localhost                  : ok=4    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0

+# Note:

-When I tried to execute by commenting out tags:always in the include_role task.
+When I tried to execute by commenting out tags:always in the include_role task and uncommenting tags: '{{  role_name_var }}' like below.
 It says role_name_var is not defined!!
 Though variable name is accessible inside the when command its not accessible in the tags

       - include_role: